Provision: Law 42/1998 of 15 December on periodic usage rights for holiday properties and tax regulations

 This regulation has been repealed by Royal Decree-Law 8/2012 of 16 March on contracts concerning the periodic usage of holiday properties, procurement of long-term holiday products, resale and exchange.

-- The term “multiple ownership” has been improperly used to refer to all those formulas by which the the right to enjoy a place of accommodation during a specific period of time each year is transferred.
+- The term “multiple ownership” has been improperly used to refer to all those formulas by which the right to enjoy a place of accommodation during a specific period of time each year is transferred.
 The interest in carrying out a procurement of this nature is often justified in the holiday usage of the property: on the one hand the grantee has a stable and safe place for its yearly holidays; on the other hand it does so without having to procure and pay for the entire property, thereby considerably reducing the investment, adjusting it to its real possibilities of use.

 From a legal point of view, the figure implies a temporal division of the right to enjoy the property.
-Despite that on 6 July 1960 there was registered in the Industrial Property Register an invention patent for several so-called “summer policies”, which attribute to its titleholders the right to enjoy holiday accommodation for “fixed or variable time periods”, this system of holiday property development was unknown in Spain until relatively recently; however, there can be found similar usage formulas in other spheres, such as, for example, the legal system for irrigations shifts (dulas) traditionally used in the Canary islands, which consists in temporally dividing water usage between titleholders, or the pro-division communities with a concurrence of Sunday rights for greenhouses, range lands, pastures and labour (every two, three or six years), specific to Extremadura, as well as, in our own history, pasture usage incertitude, temporal division of use and the use of a farm for various crops.
+Despite that on 6 July 1960 there was registered in the Industrial Property Register an invention patent for several so-called “summer policies”, which attributes to its titleholders the right to enjoy holiday accommodation for “fixed or variable time periods”, this system of holiday property development was unknown in Spain until relatively recently; however, there can be found similar usage formulas in other spheres, such as, for example, the legal system for irrigations shifts (dulas) traditionally used in the Canary Islands, which consists in temporally dividing water usage between titleholders, or the pro-division communities with a concurrence of Sunday rights for greenhouses, rangelands, pastures and labour (every two, three or six years), specific to Extremadura, as well as, in our own history, pasture usage incertitude, temporal division of use and the use of a farm for various crops.

 Be that as it may, since this concept has begun to be applied, it has had widespread development, such as to make Spain second worldwide in the number of complexes used in this manner.